crs166/CS1632_Fall2021/exercises/3/README.md

 **Note: Please do not add any setup code other than the ones shown above because they will be replaced by GradeScope.
-Also, please do not mess with the beginning of the method declaration "public void setUp() {" since it is used for patter detection in GradeScope to replace the method.**
+Also, please do not mess with the beginning of the method declaration "public void setUp() {" since it is used for pattern detection in GradeScope to replace the method.**

 ## Groupwork Plan